 7.4.3.1.1 Mapping of PSS within an SS/PBCH block

-The UE shall assume the sequence of symbols constituting the primary synchronization signal to be scaled by a factor to conform to the PSS power allocation specified in [5, TS 38.213] and mapped to resource elements in increasing order of where and are given by Table 7.4.3.1-1 and represent the frequency and time indices, respectively, within one SS/PBCH block.
+The UE shall assume the sequence of symbols constituting the primary synchronization signal and mapped to resource elements in increasing order of where and are given by Table 7.4.3.1-1 and represent the frequency and time indices, respectively, within one SS/PBCH block.

 7.4.3.1.2 Mapping of SSS within an SS/PBCH block

-The UE shall assume the sequence of symbols constituting the secondary synchronization signal to be scaled by a factor and mapped to resource elements in increasing order of where and are given by Table 7.4.3.1-1 and represent the frequency and time indices, respectively, within one SS/PBCH block.
+The UE shall assume the sequence of symbols constituting the secondary synchronization signal and mapped to resource elements in increasing order of where and are given by Table 7.4.3.1-1 and represent the frequency and time indices, respectively, within one SS/PBCH block.

 7.4.3.1.3 Mapping of PBCH and DM-RS within an SS/PBCH block

-The UE shall assume the sequence of complex-valued symbols constituting the physical broadcast channel to be scaled by a factor to conform to the PBCH power allocation specified in [5, TS 38.213] and mapped in sequence starting with to resource elements which meet all the following criteria:
+The UE shall assume the sequence of complex-valued symbols constituting the physical broadcast channel and mapped in sequence starting with to resource elements which meet all the following criteria:

 - they are not used for PBCH demodulation reference signals